Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 You may donate one month after your last dose.

-I have had sexual contact with another male, even once, from 1977 to the present.
+I have had sexual contact with another male.

 I am pregnant or recently gave birth.